jeswin/humanist/README.md

 # The period in jeswin.org does not require escaping since the '.' is not followed by a space
 imessage to mailbox@jeswin.org text Hi

-# The period in 'Hello, world.' does not require escaping since the '.' is at the end.
+# The period in 'Hello, world.' does not require escaping since the '.' is at the end of the sentence.
 imessage to jeswin text Hello, world.
 ```